 The NFB Board of Trustees usually consists of eight members: the Government Film Commissioner, who is also Chairperson, the Executive Director of Telefilm Canada, and six other members appointed by the Governor in Council.
 The Board currently consists of four members.

-Claude Joli-Coeur has been Commissioner since November 2014, while Sophie De Champlain has been serving as Acting Secretary to the Board of Trustees since December 2015.
+Claude Joli-Coeur has been Commissioner since November 2014, and Marie-Claude Mentor has served as Secretary to the Board of Trustees since that date as well.

 Claude Joli-Coeur, an influential figure in the film and audiovisual industry for over 30 years, is the 16th Government Film Commissioner and Chairperson of the National Film Board of Canada.